cassandraortiz/learning-journal/learning-summary.md

 Click **Create repository**

-### You did it!!
+##### You did it!!
 You set up your First Repository!!!

+### Working within learning-journal
+On our main Repository screen, you will see that our